Aahbouch/aahbouch.github.io/README.md

-# High-Temperature Effects on Calcium-Silicate-Hydrates
+# High Temperature Effects on Calcium-Silicate-Hydrates

 ## Project Abstract
 This research project focuses on the computational studies of Calcium Silicate Hydrate (C-S-H) at high temperatures.
 Our goal is to explore and understand the structural, and mechanical behavior of CSH when exposed to high-temperature conditions.
 The study employs Molecular dynamics simulation. some of the input files, data files, and Python codes used for post-processing are also listed above.